 Depending on your business, this section may be relatively long based on the complexity of your actual service or product.
 This is a good section to talk about the long-term vision or product roadmap that will enable you to stay relevant and competitive in the future.

-- When describing your service or product, focus on the problems and pain points of your customer instead of listing features and functionalities.
+When describing your service or product, focus on the problems and pain points of your customer instead of listing features and functionalities.
 Answer the following: What need or problem does your offering solve?
 What makes it more appealing than other similar offerings?

-This section details your sales and marketing and should help others understand how you plan on building your business to meet goals and projections.
+This section entails your sales and marketing and should help others understand how you plan on building your business to meet goals and projections.
 Talk about how you’re putting your current and future resources to use, your high-level strategies for growth and continue to highlight what separates you from the rest of the crowd.

-- Set your goal on profit and turnover.
+Set your goal on profit and turnover.
 Set additional goals that help you achieve your turnover (for example, attaining a certain market size or competitive advantage).

-- Think through how you will market your offering and what investments are needed for marketing.
+Think through how you will market your offering and what investments are needed for marketing.

 The money.
 How much your business operations will cost, what resources they require and the revenue they will produce.
 It is important to remember this section is sometimes based on your best guess and is highly liable to change.
 Some who review your plan will take the data with a grain of salt - perhaps more importantly, it illustrates your thought process, attention to detail and honesty.